 Firestick vs. Roku

 Amazon Fire TV Stick and Roku are both streaming sticks that plug into your TV.
 They also connect to the internet so that you can watch streaming movies, TV shows, and other content.
-Roku and Amazon Fire TV Stick have distinctive features making them different and unique from each other.
+However, Roku and Amazon Fire TV Stick have distinctive features that make them different and unique.
 Below, I explain what they do well and why you might consider buying one over the other.

 Why Get a Roku?

 Since its launch in 2008, Roku has been committed to doing one thing very well; streaming.
-Initially, the company made set-top TV boxes that allowed a user to connect to a vast range of streaming media channels and programs to watch.
+Initially, the company made set-top TV boxes that allowed users to connect to a vast range of streaming media channels and programs to watch.

 Netflix, Hulu, Amazon Prime, HBO, and other popular, big brand streaming channels are available on Roku.
-Thousands of less popular video service options are also available on the Roku.
+In addition, thousands of less popular video service options are also available on Roku.
 Some are free, and many even designed for international audiences.